DanRuta/jsNet/README.md

 Check the changelog to see the history of added features.

 ##### Short term
-Next up are few optimisations and general improvements.
+The next big feature will be WebAssembly support.
+This will arive in version 3.0, when feature parity with the JavaScript version will be reached.
+You can keep track of progress on the dev branch.

 ##### Long term
-Once that is done, I will be focusing all my attention to some novel, hardcore optimisations, as part of my final year university project.
-Afterwards, I plan to explore and implement whatever else I learn.
+Once that is done, I will be experimenting with some further, equally effective optimizations.

 ## Contributing
 ---